If You've Struggled With Parking in Hempstead, Sign the Residential Parking Petition Today.

 IECA participated in the Downtown Revitalization Initiative (DRI) by sharing resident feedback and community priorities to help inform planning and revitalization discussions.

-Nov.
-2025 - New Pedestrian Crosswalk Added
+November 2025 - New Pedestrian Crosswalk Added

 After months of outreach to Village and Town traffic depts. to improve pedestrian safety in multiple areas, a new crosswalk and pedestrian signal was installed at Peninsula Blvd. and Henry St. near Hempstead Middle School to improve safety.

-1/2026 - Street Sign Repaired
+January 2026 - Street Sign Repaired

 Reported hanging street sign on Clermont to Public Works and followed up on repair.